You searched for NZ - North Island projects. Change your search

 Predator Control Training - Auckland Council and Conservation Volunteers New Zealand

 Bring Back the Birds to our Auckland Parks!

 Be an environmental champion - help us on this exciting project to save Auckland‘s native wildlife!

 Animal pests (rodents and possums) compete with native birds for food and raid their nests for chicks and eggs.
 They also feed on a wide range of native plants, lizards and invertebrates.
 Your parks need your help to prevent this destruction

-If you are interested in taking part, come along to one of our two training sessions on Saturday 30th June 2018
+If you are interested in taking part, come along to one of our two training sessions.

 When training is completed you’ll be assigned to one of the parks in which this programme operates where you’ll bait and reset traps and record the catches you make.
 You can choose when you walk your own track, so you can do it at a time that suits you.
 Ideally you will live or work locally to the pest control area.
 Once you’ve finished your line check, you enter your results into a web based database called Catch IT.